M&S ‘working day and night’ to manage impact of cyber attack

 Chief executive Stuart Machin said he is ‘really sorry’ customers have been affected.

-Marks & Spencer is “working day and night” to manage the impact of a damaging cyber attack, the retailer’s boss has said.
+Marks & Spencer is “working day and night” to manage the impact of a damaging cyber attack, the retailer’s boss has said, as the UK’s data protection watchdog said it is also making inquiries into the incident.

 Stuart Machin, chief executive of the high street giant, said he is “really sorry” customers have been affected by the fallout from the attack.